Healing the Northwest and International Ministries has a vision for ministering to those in need both at home and in other areas around the world.

 Health check ups through the use of mobile clinics for the poor in the cities and rural villages.
 Camps that provide the following services - medical care, eye care, and blood donation.

 The Foundation's goal is to help everyone in physical and emotional need – regardless of religion, social status or political affiliations.
-You can visit their website for more information HERE.

 Health care is very limited in India and non-existent in most rural areas.
 Children most commonly suffer from colds, cough, fever, diarrhea, and skin infections which can be life threatening for these children.
 Mothers need teaching on healthy eating and basic prenatal education and care.
 Young men need a lot of counseling and advice on maintaining a healthy life style.
 Tuberculosis, and Aids arethe diseases found in many in this age group.
 Skin infections and boils are very common since many tribal people do not bathe regularly, another area of health education needed.